 Trade and Export

-As the top exporting state for 20 years in a row, with exports valued at more than $375 billion in 2021, Texas continues to be a leader in international trade.
+As the top exporting state for 21 years in a row in 2022, Texas continues to be a leader in international trade.
 With its unique combination of strategic location, the largest U.S. rail and road infrastructure, the most U.S. ports of entry, a multilingual workforce twice the national average, a vibrant international banking center, a diplomatic hub with Consular Corps representing about 90 nations, as well as a concentration of corporate and financial resources, Texas is a global trade powerhouse.

 From Texas, small, medium and large businesses alike have found great success in doing business globally.
 Far from being the exclusive domain of large corporations, export trade in Texas is driven by its innovative, nimble and oftentimes small firms.
 In fact, nearly 93% of all Texas exporters are small businesses.

 The International Business & Trade Team assists Texas small- and medium-sized businesses with developing new international markets and exporting their products and services around the globe.
 You may contact an International Business & Trade Specialist for direct, technical assistance.